VISIT OUR ART STORE ▶

 A Primer for Lifting Color

-This stuff is fantastic if you like to:
+This product is fantastic for artists who like to:

-- Rework parts of your painting without damaging the paper
+• Rework parts of a painting without damaging the paper

 Winsor & Newton’s Lifting Preparation

-I use the one by Winsor & Newton.
-When I paint it on, it's almost invisible.
-It dries slightly duller than the white of the paper, but not much.
-It's clear and very subtle.
+The artist uses the one by Winsor & Newton.
+When brushed on, it appears almost invisible.
+It dries slightly duller than the white of the paper, but only subtly.

 First Test: Applying Watercolor Over Treated vs. Untreated Paper

-Now let's see how paint behaves on the paper with and without the Lifting Preparation.
+Now it’s time to see how paint behaves on paper with and without Lifting Preparation.

 Side-by-Side Painting Setup